-A free public database tracking legislation pertaining to U.S. arms sales and security assistance in the 118th Congress
+A free public database tracking legislation in the 118th Congress pertaining to U.S. arms sales and other foreign policy issues

 The United States is the world's largest weapons exporter; it alone makes up nearly 40% of the global arms market.
 Transparency about who receives U.S. weapons, their impact, and what oversight mechanisms are in place to reduce civilian harm is severely lacking.
 Too frequently, U.S.-made weapons are being sold or given to governments who use them to abuse and oppress their own citizens and stifle democratic movements.

-To help enhance accountability in the arms trade, CIP’s Legislative Tracker identifies and tracks new (118th Congress) legislation generally pertaining to U.S. security assistance, defense cooperation, and arms sales.
+To help enhance accountability in the arms trade, CIP’s Legislative Tracker program identifies and tracks new (118th Congress) legislation generally pertaining to U.S. security assistance, defense cooperation, and arms sales.
 Additional trackers on separate foreign policy issues are also listed below.
 These lists are updated weekly, and all information is publicly available and searchable on the federal Library of Congress website, www.congress.gov.

 For more information on efforts to increase oversight and transparency of the U.S. arms trade, please visit our coalition partner, the Arms Sales Accountability Project.

 Defense Policy Oversight